desain/owlbear-emanation/README.md

 -   More effects!
     -   Localized weather effects - snow, rain
 -   Split out style picker into a larger modal?
--   Does simple work in axonometric?
-Setting width and height manually rather than with scale.
--   Newtype for color

 ## License